Every now and then I read an article about the value of Cisco certifications, and how they are declining over time.

 I’ve been in this industry since 2008.
 I still never encountered network engineers who have earned their Cisco certifications the right way, and are not happy with their career and/or financial situation for a long time.

 Another example of real value of Cisco certifications is the instant financial reward: my current employer offers a financial bonus to anyone who achieves CCNP-level or CCIE-level exams.
-And the bonus associated with a CCIE is attractive!
+And the bonus associated with a CCIE is a three-digit number!

 What the fuck happened to me?